 Prepare for the Unexpected

 It’ll also be worthwhile packing a few extras in there, just in case something goes wrong.
-This could be something as simple as having something to cover your campsite in case of a heavy downpour, or something more advanced, such as having a pepper spray to fend off any wild animals.
+This could be something as simple as having something to cover your campsite in case of a heavy downpour, or something more advanced, such as having a pepper spray to fend off any wild animals or one of the best LED tactical flashlights.
 While it’ll depend on what type of terrain you’re visiting and when, it’ll be worth taking a look at some of the more common survival tools, and purchasing any that you think you might need.
 You can’t prepare for every eventuality, but you can be ready for the issues that many outdoor sleepers encounter during their adventuring.

 Choose Your Area Carefully